 Situated halfway between Nice and Monte Carlo, Eze is a wonderful place to stop for a few hours to peruse boutique, wonder cobblestone streets, and enjoy a glass of wine with a view.

-Stop by next week for more travel tips and photography from Saint Tropez, France!
+Next up, check out our travel guide and photography from Saint Tropez, France!

 Disclosure: We were hosted in Nice by the Hyatt Regency Hotel.
 All opinions are my own.